 Character to Numeric conversion, keeping the leading zeros

-The input function is used to convert characters to numeric, and it requires an informat, so the z format will not work here.
+The input function converts characters variables to numeric, requiring an informat, so the z format will not work here.
 Instead, you have to read the give any informat or best format then associate the format z to your variable.

 data cust1; set cust; num_zip=input(char_zip,best.); format num_zip z5.; run;